mirkobunse/CriticalDifferenceDiagrams.jl/README.md

 ] add https://github.com/mirkobunse/CriticalDifferenceDiagrams.jl
 ```

-Having installed the package with the above code, we can proceed with generating the plot
+Having installed the package, we can proceed with generating the plot:

 ```julia
 using CriticalDifferenceDiagrams, CSV, DataFrames, PGFPlots